BillTube/theme/README.md

-# CyTube theme
+# Bill's Custom CyTube Theme
-I guess you are interested in using my CyTube Theme.
-It's a mess so just contact me on CyTube instead :)
+The git for my cytube theme, it's a mess so just contact me on CyTube if you want to use it :)
 You can usually find me over at https://cytu.be/r/southparkhd

 # Issues